Australian Rugby League Commission

-The Australian Rugby League Commission (ARL), formerly the Australian Rugby Football League known as the Australian Rugby League is an Australian rugby league football competition operator.
+The Australian Rugby League Commission Limited (ARL), formerly the Australian Rugby Football League Limited is an Australian rugby league football competition operator.

 It was founded in 1986 as the Australian Rugby Football League Limited and succeeded the Australian Rugby Football League Board of Control which had been formed in 1924.
 Since its inception, the ARL has administered the Australian national team and represented Australia in international rugby league matters.
 Prior to 1998, the code in Australia had been principally administered by individual state leagues on a domestic basis, and the ARL on a national and international basis.

 Competitions

-The ARL controls the National Rugby League and National Youth Competition as well as annual representative competitions such as the State of Origin series, the Indigenous All Stars Match, City vs Country Origin and the Affiliated States Championship.
+The ARL controls the National Rugby League and NRL Women's Premiership as well as annual representative competitions such as the State of Origin series, the Indigenous All Stars Match, the Affiliated States Championship and the Women's National Championships.

+The ARL previously ran the National Youth Competition.
+This competition, which was for male players Under 20 years of age, was replaced in 2018 by state-run competitions.
+The New South Wales Rugby League run the Jersey Flegg Cup for male Under 21 players.
+The Queensland Rugby League run the Mal Meninga Cup for male Under 18 players, with players Under 21 that are outside NRL squads playing for clubs in the open-age Queensland Cup.

 History

 Rugby league started in Australia in the period 1907–08.

 The Australian Rugby Football League Board of Control was formed by the New South Wales Rugby League (NSWRL) and Queensland Rugby League (QRL) in December 1924 to administer the running of the national team.
 George Ball was the first secretary of the Board and John La Maro the first chairman.
 Prior to this time, the international rugby league was organised jointly by the NSWRL and the QRL.
 It was only after this time that the Australian team began to wear the now-familiar sporting colours of Green and Gold.
 Since 1924, rugby league bodies in all other states and territories became affiliated to the Board of Control and ARL.

 Until 1984 the ARFL Board of Control was effectively run by the NSWRL board, and many Queensland players and administrators throughout this period believed that the NSWRL used this power to the detriment of Queenslanders, especially with respect to national team selection.
 In 1986 the ARL was incorporated under the name Australian Rugby Football League Limited as a separate entity and Ken Arthurson was the first executive chairman of the new body.

 With national expansion of the competition implemented for the 1995 season the NSWRL passed control of the Winfield Cup competition to the ARL.

 Following Kerry Packer's announcement that his Optus Vision company owned both free-to-air and pay television broadcasting rights for the sport in Australia, News Corporation, controlled by Rupert Murdoch, undertook a bold bid to create a rival competition, Super League (Australia).
 Super League successfully attracted eight of the ARL clubs.